 Most aspects of these NoSQL technologies vary greatly and have little in common except for the fact that they do not use a relational data model.
 There are four types of NoSQL database management systems:

-- Key-value stores are the simplest NoSQL databases.
-Every single item in the database is stored as an attribute name (or "key") together with its value.
+are the simplest NoSQL databases.
+Every single item in a key value database is stored as an attribute name (or "key") together with its value.
 Examples include Riak, Voldemort, and Redis.

 To learn more about why MongoDB is the most widely-used NoSQL database, read our free white paper, “Top 5 Considerations.”

 - What are the different types of databases?

 - What is amanaged-database?